 If you’re like most people, you probably don’t give the button on your jeans a second thought.
 But buttons, as well as rivets and zippers, are possible sources of metal exposure.
 To veer away from cobalt allergies, turn your wardrobe inside out and replace cobalt-containing garments with hypoallergenic and organic clothes.

-Our collections, ranging from menswear and womenswear to accessories and face masks, do not aggravate skin conditions and prevent flare-ups from happening by using GOTS-certified and 100% chemical-free organic cotton fabric.
+Our collections, ranging from menswear and womenswear to accessories and face masks, do not aggravate skin conditions and prevent flare-ups from happening by using 100% chemical-free organic cotton fabric.

-DISCLAIMER: The information presented on Cottonique is not, and will never be, intended to be a substitute for professional medical advice, diagnosis, or treatment.
-All content materials found on this site, from text, treatments, outcomes, charts, graphics, photographs, and study findings, are created and published for general informational purposes only.
-It should not, in any way, be construed as a standard of care to be followed by a user of the website.
+DISCLAIMER: The information provided on Cottonique’s website is intended solely for general informational purposes and should never be considered a substitute for professional medical advice, diagnosis, or treatment.
+All content—including text, treatments, outcomes, charts, graphics, photographs, and study findings—is created for educational purposes and should not be regarded as establishing a standard of care.

 Leave a comment